Core Operating Departments

 Operations performs the regular services and repair work needed to maintain a clean, attractive, safe, and environmentally sound environment for the students, faculty, staff, and visitors of Columbia University.
 The group is responsible for maintaining all academic, administrative, and residence hall buildings as well as campus grounds for the Morningside Heights and Manhattanville campuses, Baker Athletics Complex and Nevis Laboratories.
 The Operations’ Services Center handles requests for maintenance and other facility-related assistance in the academic and administrative buildings on the Morningside campus, monitors all campus fire alarms and provides evening and weekend coverage for undergraduate housing.
 The department also maintains all University-owned or managed residential buildings on or near the Morningside campus and University-owned commercial properties.

 Public Safety enhances the quality of life for the entire Columbia community by maintaining a secure and open environment where the safety of all is balanced with the rights of the individual.
-With two Public Safety Operations Centers, on the Morningside and CUMC campuses, Columbia was named in the March 2008 issue of Reader’s Digest as one of the safest urban schools in the United States.
+With two Public Safety Operations Centers, on the Morningside and CUMC campuses, Columbia was named one of the Safest Colleges in America 2017 by the National Council for Home Safety and Security.
 In a student satisfaction survey released by the University Senate in the spring of 2014, Public Safety was rated highest among all of the campus service units.

 Planning and Capital Project Management